w3c/wai-curricula/intro.md

 ## Unit 4: Standards and Guidelines ##

-### Description
 Overview on the international accessibility standards and guidelines from the W3C Web Accessibility Initiative (WAI), including the W3C Web Content Accessibility Guidelines (WCAG), and how these are developed.
 ### Learning outcomes

   * Knowledge of WCAG, ATAG, UAAG, and WAI-ARIA and their relevance for accessibility